Does Your Startup Need a Legal Department?

 When you're focused on bringing your new idea to market and securing venture capital, hiring a lawyer might be the furthest thing from your mind.
 After all, your new product (probably

 ) isn't illegal, so what do you need legal counsel for?

-But between city, state, and federal regulatory agencies and a slew of legal documents your startup is going to need, it's probably a good idea to invest some time and money on legal advice.
-But how much?
+But between city, state, and federal regulatory agencies and a slew of legal documents your startup is going to need, it's probably a good idea to invest some time and money in legal advice.
+But how much legal work do you need?
 And should it be in-house?

 A Startup in Need

 How do you know which tasks you can take on by yourself and which will need experienced legal attention